npipeline/NPipeline/docs/samples-guide.md

 **Key takeaways:** Designing pipelines that gracefully handle failures and maintain data integrity.
 Builds on Sample 01 concepts and is essential for production systems.

+---

+### Sample 23: UnbatchingNode - Stream Conversion Patterns

+**Concepts demonstrated:**

+- UnbatchingNode for converting batched data back to individual item streams
+- Batch-to-stream conversion patterns with ordering guarantee preservation
+- Backpressure handling mechanisms for downstream consumers
+- Performance optimization techniques for stream conversion
+- Integration with existing batching nodes
+- Hybrid batch/stream processing architecture
+- Real-world financial trading system scenario

+**What it does:** Implements a sophisticated financial trading system that demonstrates the unbatching pattern for converting batched analytics results back to individual item streams.
+The pipeline processes individual market data events, batches them for efficient analytics processing, then unbatches the results to generate individual alert events for real-time monitoring.
+This showcases how to combine the efficiency of batch processing with the responsiveness of individual event processing in a real-world trading scenario.

+The pipeline flow demonstrates the complete unbatching pattern:
+1. MarketDataSource generates individual market data events from multiple exchanges
+2. BatchingNode collects events into batches based on size and time thresholds
+3. BatchAnalyticsTransform processes batches efficiently with comprehensive analytics calculations
+4. BatchEventExtractor extracts original events from batch analytics results
+5. UnbatchingNode converts batched events back to individual market data events (UNBATCHING)
+6. AlertGeneratorTransform converts individual events to alerts based on batch analytics insights
+7. RealTimeAlertingSink processes individual alert events for real-time monitoring

+**Key takeaways:** Understanding how to implement stream conversion patterns that enable hybrid batch/stream processing architectures.
+Learning how to maintain ordering guarantees when converting between batched and individual data flows, implementing backpressure handling for downstream consumers, and optimizing performance for high-frequency trading scenarios.
+This pattern is essential when you need both efficient batch processing for analytics and individual event processing for real-time operations like alerting.

+---

 ## Intermediate Samples

 ### Sample 04: Simple Data Transformation